Linda A. Livingstone, Ph.D.

 Dean and Professor of Management

 Dr. Linda Livingstone has presided as dean of Pepperdine University’s Graziadio School of Business and Management since 2002.
 As chief executive, she works closely with the Pepperdine administration and the Graziadio School’s executive leadership team, as well as faculty, student and alumni leaders, to advance the school’s mission and a strategic vision that is student-focused, experience-driven and values-centered.
 Under Dr. Livingstone’s leadership, the business school launched the Education to Business (E2B) Applied Learning Program, which provides students with real-world experience consulting for small- and medium-sized companies and major corporations; expanded entrepreneurial studies; and established the Center for Applied Research and Center for Learning and Teaching Excellence.
-She also launched the Dean’s Executive Leadership Series, a high-profile lecture program that introduces students and alumni to exceptional business innovators.
+She also launched the Dean’s Executive Leadership Series[BROKEN LINK], a high-profile lecture program that introduces students and alumni to exceptional business innovators.

 During her tenure, Dr. Livingstone oversaw a $200 million expansion of the business school’s regional campuses and the opening of the 50-acre Drescher Graduate Campus in Malibu.
 A faculty sabbatical program, the Denney Academic Chair, the Julian Virtue Professorship and the Rothschild Award were initiated to facilitate increased emphasis on applied and relevant academic research.